monologg/kakaotrans/README.md

 ### Separate the query into multiple sentences

 Translation query might include multiple sentences.
-If you set separate_lines=True, translator will automatically separate the query and return the list of multiple sentences.
+If you set `separate_lines=True`, translator will automatically separate the query and return the list of multiple sentences.

 ```python
 from kakaotrans import Translator